ChrstphrHll/npc_gen/students/Rotheloe Samblar.md

 ### Description
 - Firbolg Barbarian from Verdain
 - 3rd year Protection student in Burk
-- shoulder length straight brunette hair that's messy, Pale Gray eyes, and Pale Brown skin
+- shoulder length curly blonde hair that's put up, Pale Gray eyes, and Pale Brown skin
 - Is Naughty and Skeptical, and has Entertain as their ideal

 ### Organizations